iamvladshevchuk/mapua/README.md

 # `Ukraine Report Map` open source project

-This project was initially meant to help Ukrainians to croudsource events from the whole country in the war time.
+This project was initially meant to help Ukrainians to crowdsource events from the whole country in the war time.
 But then I had doubts about usefulness of a website like this and I decided to left it as an open source MVP.
 It might be useful for someone who has a similar idea in mind.
 This is a demo version and it connects all your markers to your IP to prevent spam.

 Demo: https://mapua.iamvladshevchuk.com